jiang-junyao/jiang-junyao.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D Candidate in Biology (Computional Biology) at the School of Life Sciences, Westlake University, advised by Prof Weike Pei.
+I am a Ph.D Candidate in Biology (Computional Biology) at the School of Life Sciences, Westlake University, advised by Prof Weike Pei & Prof Yanxiao Zhang.
 Before i joined Westlake University, I worked with Professor [Jie Wang](https://jiewanglab.github.io/us/) at [Guangzhou Institutes of Biomedicine and Health, Chinese Academy of Sciences](http://english.gibh.cas.cn/).

 I am also an amateur bodybuilder with 125KG maximal weight for bench press, 180KG maximal weight for Deadlift, and 170KG maximal weight for Squat.

-# 📡 Research Interset
+## 📡 Research Interset

 - Developing computational tools for single-cell genomics and spatial genomics
 - Constructing large-scale cell atlas based on cutting-edge sequencing technologies